CONGRESS FOR THE NEW URBANISM MICHIGAN CHAPTER

 The Michigan CNU is the state chapter of The Congress for the New Urbanism (CNU) , the leading organization promoting walkable, mixed-use neighborhood development, sustainable communities and healthier living conditions.

-For nearly twenty years, CNU members have used the principles in CNU's Charter to promote the hallmarks of New Urbanism, including:
+For over twenty years, CNU members have used the principles in CNU's Charter to promote the hallmarks of New Urbanism, including:

 With a history of forming productive alliances, CNU has been at the forefront of efforts to reform how we design and build communities and their infrastructure.

 The Michigan chapter of CNUworks at the state level to promote CNU principles.